Yuelioi/docs_yuelili_com/src/houdini/docs/zh/vex/Light/filtershadow.md

 "`variancevar`",
 `string`

 The name of a VEX export variable to use for variance anti-aliasing.
-The renderer compares the value with adjacent micropolygons in micropolygon rendering to decide what shading points need additional samples (using `vm_variance` [property](../../props/index.html "Properties let you set up flexible and powerful hierarchies of rendering, shading, lighting, and camera parameters.") as a threshold).
+The renderer compares the value with adjacent micropolygons in micropolygon rendering to decide what shading points need additional samples (using `vm_variance` [property](../../props/index.html) () ("Properties let you set up flexible and powerful hierarchies of rendering, shading, lighting, and camera parameters.") as a threshold).
 If more samples are required, the algorithm takes samples up to the specified maximum ray samples.

 This variable must be imported from the hit surface, so it must be in the list of imported names (see “importing information back from the ray” below).
 If the named variable is not imported, this option will be ignored.